 <p>这是第三行。</p>

-It is evident,linebreaksThe task is to "generate" HTML tags with formatted effects, making plain text content appear more beautiful and more readable in paragraph form on web pages.
+It is evident,linebreaksThe task is to generate HTML tags with formatted effects, making plain text content appear more beautiful and readable in web pages.

-AnQiCMS template engine takes a strict security strategy by default when handling variable output:All output variable contents will be escaped as HTML entitiesThis means that if a variable contains HTML tags (such as<p>/<a>/<script>[en] In the absence of additional processing, these tags will be converted to their HTML entity forms, for example<Will become<,>Will become>.This default escaping mechanism is to prevent cross-site scripting (XSS) attacks, ensuring that user input or content from untrusted sources, even if it contains malicious HTML or JavaScript code, will not be executed by the browser on the page but will be displayed as plain text.
+The template engine of AnQiCMS defaults to a strict security strategy when handling variable output:All output variable content will be escaped using HTML entitiesThis means that if a variable contains HTML tags (such as<p>/<a>/<script>etc.), without any additional processing, these tags will be converted to their HTML entity forms, for example<Will become<,>Will become>This default escaping mechanism is to prevent cross-site scripting attacks (XSS), to ensure that user input or content from other untrusted sources will not be executed on the page as HTML or JavaScript code, but will be displayed as plain text.

 Practical recommendations and safety considerations

-- Perform strict backend validation and filtering of user input content, allowing only safe HTML tags and attributes to pass.
+- Perform strict backend validation and filtering of user input, allowing only safe HTML tags and attributes to pass.

-- Consider using a more advanced rich text editor, which usually performs security filtering when saving the content or provides read-only mode when displaying on the front end, to reduce the risk of direct usage
+- Consider using a more advanced rich text editor, they usually perform security filtering when saving content or provide read-only mode on the front end to reduce direct use

 Summary